emmajanedrews/base-template/_posts/2017-04-18-3-keys-to-evaluating-your-investment-property.md

 {% include youtube.html %}

 Welcome to the second part of our three-part series on how to invest in real estate.
 If you missed our first entry, you can see it [**here**](http://colemererealtyvideoblog.com/considering-an-investment-property-part-1.html).
-Click **[here](https://drive.google.com/file/d/0B2GvIfUP4V3RTThQdm9lLTNTalE/view?usp=sharing)** to view a .pdf of investment formulas to help you out!
+Click **[here](https://drive.google.com/file/d/0B2GvIfUP4V3RTThQdm9lLTNTalE/view?usp=sharing)**{: target-"_blank"} to view a .pdf of investment formulas to help you out!

 Now that you’ve found a property you like, what happens next?
 Next, you have to evaluate that property, and there are three important factors to take into consideration.&nbsp;